MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-4.4.0/uninstall-az-ps.md

 ## Uninstall the AzureRM module

-If you have the Az module installed on your system and would like to uninstall AzureRM, there are two options that don't require running the `Uninstall-AzModule` script above.
+If you have the Az module installed on your system and would like to uninstall AzureRM, there are two options.
 Which method you follow depends on how you installed the AzureRM module.
-If you're not sure of your original install method, follow the steps for uninstalling an MSI first.
+If you're not sure of your original installation method, follow the steps for uninstalling an MSI first.

-### Uninstall Azure PowerShell MSI
+### Uninstall the AzureRM PowerShell module from MSI

-If you installed the Azure PowerShell AzureRM modules using the MSI package, you must uninstall through the Windows system rather than PowerShell.
+If you installed the AzureRM PowerShell module using the MSI package, you must uninstall through the Windows system rather than PowerShell.

 |         Platform         |                      Instructions                      |
 | ------------------------ | ------------------------------------------------------ |